-I bought a GL-AR750 home router last year, and was very happy with the flexibility of its OpenWrt operating system.
+I bought a GL-AR750 home router (paid link) last year, and was very happy with the flexibility of its OpenWrt operating system.

 The base system has enough functionality as a home router: it has a web-based configuration interface; WiFi works out of box without fiddling

 On the other hand, the system is extensible that I can install additional packages to add VPN server, file sharing, etc.

 When I decide to start hacking, I noticed a problem: the GL-AR750 is now part of my "production" network, and I don't want to change it too much to affect my normal life.

 Thus, it's time for a second OpenWrt router!

 After some online search and comparison, I chose the Onion Omega2 Pro.
 The strengths of Onion Omega2 Pro are:

 - The CPU is MIPS architecture, allowing me to gain some experience with this unfamiliar architecture.